This morning I read something that has shaken me to the core of my being.

 Perhaps the answer is really as simple as this: “I don’t ever want my daughter to feel the way that I have felt for most of my adult life about my body.”

-And now I am fat and I struggle to come to terms with this body.
-I hate it.
 I will always hate being fat.
 I am uncomfortable.
 I hate that my thighs rub together when I walk.
 I hate that I can feel my belly hanging when I sit down.
 I hate that I can see lumps in my arms when I look in the mirror.

 But does that have to mean that I hate who I am?
 And that I have to walk around feeling like I need to apologize to the people in my presence for being fat?